Python

 export LD_LIBRARY_PATH="$HOME/.local/lib"

-is not the most elegant solution, so if you have root privileges, you can add
+Setting LD_LIBRARY_PATH is not the most elegant solution, so if you have root privileges, you can add

-folder to the ld
+the ~/.local/lib folder to the ld configuration folder:

-echo "$HOME/.local/lib" | sudo tee -a /etc/ld.so.conf.d/home.local.conf
+echo "$HOME/.local/lib" | sudo tee -a /etc/ld.so.conf.d/home.local.confsudo ldconfig

 Shell Script